 2. Ingredients for Sweet Potato Honeybun Cake

-- Sugar: Adds sweetness and enhances flavor.
+- Sugar: For extra sweetness

 3. Step-by-Step Recipe